Overview and Description

 Available or current treatment guidelines

 - Manual medicine became more widely accepted after an evidence review policy statement was promoted as a successful treatment modality in a set of National Low Back Pain Guidelines.

 - In osteopathy, Principles of Manual Medicine is considered the authoritative textbook.2

 - In 2007 the Academy for Chiropractic Education published updates to their guidelines, entitled Manual Medicine Guidelines for Musculoskeletal Injuries (updated in 2009).26

 - The American Journal of Obstetrics and Gynecology published the PROMOTE (Pregnancy Research on Osteopathic Manipulation Optimizing Treatment Effects) study which showed Osteopathic manipulation was both safe in pregnant woman and provided significant treatment effects for pain and back-related functioning.27

 At different disease stages

-- Acute: Interventions at this stage may be limited by severe pain, because “guarding” may limit the techniques available.
+- Acute (up to 6 weeks): Interventions at this stage may be limited by severe pain, because “guarding” may limit the techniques available.
 In such situations, other modalities such as medications, modality applications or injections can be utilized to reduce pain acutely and as the patient becomes more relaxed, the muscles can better benefit from manipulation techniques.